Quest for quantum advantage: Monte Carlo wave-function simulations of the Coherent Ising Machine: Hamiltonian and Master Equation

+{Although the experiments use propagating pulses, we simplify this as in other theoretical studies by assuming that each pulse is effectively a single mode, since while one can treat propagation, this substantially increases the problem complexity.} We begin by considering a single DOPO, which can be approximately mapped when above threshold to an individual Ising spin with two possible configurations---spin-up or spin-down.
+It is described by the Hamiltonian \cite{drummond1980non,teh2020dynamics,Drummond_OpActa1981}:

-Here $a_{2}$ is the pump mode, $a_{1}$ is the signal/idler mode, $\omega_{2}$ and $\omega_{1}$ are the pump and signal mode frequencies, and $\bar{g}$ is the coupling strength between the optical cavity modes.
-The first term represents the free evolution and linear damping of the optical cavity modes, the second term is the coupling between the pump and signal modes, and the third term represents the driving of the pump mode by an external field of amplitude $\epsilon$ with frequency $\omega_{2}$, .
+Here $a_{p}$ is the pump mode, $a_{}$ is the signal/idler mode, $\omega_{p}$ and $\omega_{s}$ are the pump and signal mode frequencies, and $\kappa$ is the coupling strength between the optical cavity modes, in units such that $\hbar=1$.
+The first term represents the free evolution and linear damping of the optical cavity modes, the second term is the coupling between the pump and signal modes, and the third term represents the driving of the pump mode by an external field of amplitude $\epsilon$ with frequency $\omega_{p}$.
+After adding amplitude damping to both modes at rates $\gamma$ and $\gamma_{p}$ respectively, we must use a master equation or similar dissipative evolution equation to describe the system.